rickballard/CoCivium/insights/Insight_Story_Being_Noname_c2_20250801.md

 ## The Story

-In a place called CoCivium, a magical place where people lived in homes made of clouds, with windows made of rainbows—a child was born who had no name.
+In a place called CoCivium, a magical place where people lived in homes made of clouds, with windows made of rainbows—a child was born who had name-pending.

-The other children would tease her and call her “Noname.”
+The other children would tease her and call her “name-pending.”

-As you can imagine, this made Noname sad, and she would ask all the grownups in Civium, “Where is my real name?”
+As you can imagine, this made name-pending sad, and she would ask all the grownups in Civium, “Where is my real name?”

 But they would just smile and say, “Be patient.
 It is still being written.”

-Noname was not very patient.
+name-pending was not very patient.
 In fact, she was quite annoyed by all of this.

 So she thought long and hard and came up with a plan to jump through the clouds of Civium and catch one of the many machines that floated in them.